 United Nations Externship - Spring Only

-Larry Johnson, Adjunct Professor of Law, and TBD, Lecturer-in-Law (2 graded academic, 3 ungraded fieldwork credits, and Minor/Major Writing Credit (upon consultation), which must be registered separately with Registration Services)
+Larry Johnson, Adjunct Professor of Law, and Cassandre Theano, Lecturer-in-Law (2 graded academic, 3 ungraded fieldwork credits, and Minor/Major Writing Credit (upon consultation), which must be registered separately with Registration Services)

 The United Nations Externship provides students with an opportunity to learn more about the law and practice of the UN and the processes of making and implementing institutional law at the world organization.
 Approximately fifteen students will be selected from among those who apply and will be placed in offices in the UN or related thereto dealing with legal matters.